Skip to main content

 Choose a color combination to give the most comfortable contrast.

-This year will bring improvements to the outdoor spaces at the library.
-We will begin in Summer, 2023 and remain open during construction.
+We have planned improvements to the outdoor spaces at the library.
+We will begin in Spring, 2024 and remain open during construction.
 To help you plan your visits, we will keep you informed of changes and progress.
+Follow us on Facebook and Instagram and sign up for our e-newsletter and our blog to get updates on this project and everything happening at your library.

 Landscape Renovations

-• 3D rendering of Main Street plans
+• Main Street View

 leftright

-Where is the landscaping funding coming from?
+Where is the funding coming from?

 The landscaping project will be funded by Ohio’s Public Library Funds and annual capital improvement funds automatically provided by the state, which we must use.
 Every year, all Ohio public libraries receive 1.7% of state revenues, and because this amount has increased in past years, there is more to use than previously budgeted.
 We are excited to reinvest this money into improving the building and its grounds for the benefit of our community.